Toyota buys US mapping and road data company to boost driverless technology | ExBulletin

 Toyota buys US mapping and road data company to boost driverless technology

-TOKYO (Reuters) – The research division of Toyota Motor Corps announced Thursday that it has acquired Carmera, a U.S. provider of maps and data for driverless vehicles, marking the latest investment by Japanese automakers in autonomous technology.
+TOKYO, July 15 (Reuters) – The research division of Toyota Motor Corp (7203.T) announced on Thursday that it has acquired U.S. company Carmera, a provider of maps and data for driverless vehicles, marking the automaker’s latest investment Japanese automobile in autonomous technology.

-Purchase, through newly formed Woven Planet subsidiary for an undisclosed amount, highlights Toyota striving to bolster its autonomous driving arsenal as traditional automakers compete with the autonomous ambitions of tech giants , including Apple and Amazon.
+The purchase, through the newly created subsidiary Woven Planet for an undisclosed amount, underscores Toyota’s desire to bolster its autonomous driving arsenal as traditional automakers compete with the autonomous ambitions of tech giants, notably Apple (AAPL.O) and Amazon (AMZN.O).

 The Carmera purchase will give Toyota access to high-definition, real-time maps and participatory inputs that are essential for autonomous vehicles to locate and move, the companies said in a statement.